bitnami/charts/redmine/README.md

 ## Dependencies

-The Redmine chart depends on the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/mariadb) for setting up a database backend.
+The Redmine Chart requires the [Bitnami MariaDB Chart](https://github.com/bitnami/charts/tree/master/mariadb) for setting up a database backend.

-Please refer to the [README](https://github.com/bitnami/charts/tree/master/mariadb) of the Bitnami MariaDB chart for deployment instructions.
+Please refer to the [README](https://github.com/bitnami/charts/tree/master/mariadb) of the Bitnami MariaDB Chart for deployment instructions.

 ## Persistence

-> *You may skip this section if your only interested in testing the Redmine chart and have not yet made the decision to use it for your production workloads.*
+> *You may skip this section if your only interested in testing the Redmine Chart and have not yet made the decision to use it for your production workloads.*

 For persistence of the Redmine configuration and user file uploads, mount a [storage volume](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) at the `/bitnami/redmine` path of the Redmine pod.

-By default the Redmine chart mounts an [emptyDir](http://kubernetes.io/docs/user-guide/volumes/#emptydir) volume.
+By default the Redmine Chart mounts an [emptyDir](http://kubernetes.io/docs/user-guide/volumes/#emptydir) volume.

 From the `emptyDir` documentation: *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node...
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*